kalabox/kalabox/docs/general/engine.md

 # Turn the Kalabox engine on
 kbox up

+# Check the status of the Kalabox engine
+kbox status
 ```

 If you feel like the engine is **OUT OF CONTROL** and you want to try to manually kill it, try...